brentley/appmeshworkshop/content/prerequisites/bootstrapsh.md

 weight: 23
 ---

-The following bootstrap scripts will do the following:
+The following bootstrap scripts will (1) build the Docker images, (2) push them to the ECR repository, and (3) create the ECS services.

- - Build the Docker images
- - Push them to the ECR repository
- - Create the ECS services

-#### Create the bootstrap scripts
+* Create the bootstrap scripts

 ```bash

 # bootstrap script